Corey-Recai/week_1_FinTech_homework_case_study/README.md

 [Affirm](https://www.affirm.com/) uses proprietary technology that employs deep web searches to parse through a wide range of sources to help decide if applicants should receive loans :computer: 	:globe_with_meridians:.

 >"Its technology scans a person’s profiles on social networks to check for clues about how they live their lives with hope that what seems irrelevant may be useful in underwriting a loan.
 For example, [Affirm](https://www.affirm.com/) wants to know whether a potential customer has contributed software code to digital code libraries like GitHub.
 What does that tell it?
 That the customer is who he or she says they are.
 Other metrics can help assess his or her ability to repay a loan.
-(Like other companies in the market, [Affirm](https://www.affirm.com/) is tight-lipped about how those data points specifically factor into a credit decision, to safeguard its algorithms against snooping competitors.)"
+(Like other companies in the market, [Affirm](https://www.affirm.com/) is tight-lipped about how those data points specifically factor into a credit decision, to safeguard its algorithms against snooping competitors.)" - Don Reisinger via [fortune.com](https://fortune.com/2015/12/01/tech-loans-credit-affirm-zest/)

 ## Landscape